 Taking care of your credit score

 Whether you have a good or bad credit score can make or break certain moments in your life.
 With a good score, you might be able to afford your dream house.
 With a bad score, you might not be able to get a mortgage at all.
 And it can take a long time for your credit history to recover after a taking a hit, so it pays to treat it with care.
 To protect your score, you should never miss a minimum payment.
 It also helps your score to keep your total spending below one-third of your credit limit.
-For example, if your card has a limit of $10,000, try to keep your outstanding balance below $3,000.
-You can also protect your score by not applying for new lines of credit.

 Tips for paying down debt